perfsonar/docs/install_centos_netinstall.rst

     +--------------+-------------------------------------------------------------------------------+
     | x86_64       | :centos_netinstall_iso:`iso <x86_64>` :centos_netinstall_md5:`md5 <x86_64>`   |
     +--------------+-------------------------------------------------------------------------------+
 #.
-Verify the md5 checksum by verifying the two lines output are the same when you run the command below (replace both instances of 3.X with the version downloaded):
+Verify the md5 checksum by verifying the two lines output are the same when you run the command below (replace the filenames with that of the downloaded iso and md5).
+If they do no match then you may need to re-download the iso images:

         .. code-block:: console